-My primary research interests are in historical perspectives on moral psychology and action theory, with a focus on evil and freedom.
-I have further interests in love, forgiveness, causation, and value.
+My primary research interests are in historical perspectives on moral psychology and action theory, with a focus on evil, freedom, and the role of feeling and the 'heart' in moral action.
+I have further interests in love, forgiveness, and the metaphysics of causation.
 Though I do detailed textual/historical work, it is always guided by the aim of finding the most plausible views and connecting to wider conversations in contemporary philosophy.

 "Do good people love themselves?
 On rational self-love in Kant."
 Kant-Studien, 115(4), 2024: 433-453.
 Preprint available here.